realityexpander/How_to_program_from_ground_up/03-Hardware.md

 ## The Wire & the Battery — 1800's to present <a name="the-wire--the-battery"></a>
 ###### the-wire--the-battery
-  - ### BIG IDEA — A wire can be used to represent a logical "state"
+  - ### BIG IDEA — A wire and battery can be used to represent a logical "state"

   - Is electricity flowing or not flowing?
   - This is the most basic representation of a state in computing, and the underlying principle of all modern computing.